cypherstack/churner/README.md

 ```bash
 dart churner.dart -w /path/to/wallet -p wallet_password -u monero.stackwallet.com:18081 --verbose
 ```

-## First Run
-When running for the first time with a new wallet path, the tool will:

-1. Create a new wallet.
-2. Display the seed phrase: save this securely!
-3. Begin synchronizing with the network.
-4. Start the churning process once synced.

 ## Security Notes
 - Keep your wallet seed phrase secure - it's your only backup.